Munetsi joins French club Reims from Pirates | Goal.com

 Munetsi had a love-hate relationship with the club supporters this past season, but he never took his eyes off the ball as coach Micho Sredojevic continued to show faith in him.

-He is Pirates' third player to move to France in recent years as he follows in the footsteps of Kermit Erasmus, who left the club for Stade Rennes as well as Lyle Foster, who was snapped up Monaco at the start of 2019.
+He is Pirates' third player to move to France in recent years as he follows in the footsteps of Kermit Erasmus, who left the club for Stade Rennes as well as Lyle Foster, who joined Monaco at the start of 2019.